eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 Sea Ice Extent is defined as the area of ocean covered with at least 15% ice.
-This threshold is motivated by the limitations in satellite retrieval, which is increasingly unreliable for low sea ice conditions.
+This threshold is motivated by the limitations in satellite retrieval, which is increasingly unreliable for lower sea ice conditions.

 Sea Ice Extent is a rough global measure, but a model could have relatively accurate extent of ice but with different distributions.
 We